 The Victorian Era and its long history associated with Flower Symbolism had a huge impact on how I elaborate my personal works and view of Botanical Studies.

-My release will include a limited amount of bookmarks and framed pressed flowers in honor of Midsummer; the longest day of the Year which also marks the descent into darker days.
+My annual releases will include a limited amount of bookmarks, framed pressed flowers and handpainted real leaves in honor of Midsummer; the longest day of the Year which also marks the descent into darker days.

 I either use Gouache or Acrylics together with a pristine Coliro Gold color to hand-paint everything.
 I handcut each and every piece twice and laminate it myself.
 All of my flowers are pressed by myself and most of them grown and harvested at my home.
 Please note that all frames are vintage, as is the fabric used for framing.
 Whenever I can, I try to work sustainably.
 Due to the nature of each plant, every piece created is unique and slight fading over time part of its nature.